salaboy/from-monolith-to-k8s/four-keys/README.md

 We look for new or updated deployment resources.
 This us done by using the APIServerSource.
 The flow should look like:

-API Server Source -> CloudEvent Endpoint (cloudevents_raw) -> CDEvent Transformation (cdevents_raw) -> Deployment Frequency Function (writes to deployments)
+API Server Source -> CloudEvent Endpoint (cloudevents_raw) -> CDEvent Transformation (cdevents_raw) -> Deployment Frequency Function (writes to `deployments` table)

 Deployment Frequency Function: look at the cdevents_raw table and count Deployment CDEvents from different services.

 Calculate buckets: Daily, Weekly, Monthly, Yearly.

 This counts the number of deployments per day: